-We received a payment of £5,000 from the governments Cold Weather fund, which we match funded to assist Churches Together to establish the night shelter in several churches in Lichfield City in February and March 2019.
-It was announced that we can bid for circa £10,000 this year and so we have recently submitted a bid to enable the night shelter to be run again this winter.
+We received a further payment of £5,000 from the governments Cold Weather fund, which we match funded to assist Churches Together to establish the night shelter in several churches in Lichfield city in February and March 2019.
+It has been announced that we can bid for circa £10,000 this year so we will be submitting another bid to enable the night shelter to be run again this winter.